 You may also download a copy of the prescription card form and submit it by:

 Yes, if the medication is on the ISU drug formulary.
 Please contact the Pharmacy to see if your medication is supplied or if it can be ordered.
 You can bring a written prescription to the Pharmacy or ask your doctor to phone (309-438-8713) or fax (309-438-7569) your prescription to the Pharmacy.
+If prescription is sent electronically, please provide the doctor with this address: 201 N. University St. Normal, IL 61790-2540.

 Yes, in most cases.
 Call the ISU Pharmacy (309-438-8713) with the name of the medication, along with the name and phone number of your home pharmacy, to have your prescription transferred.